NewsClick’s human resources head seeks to turn approver in UAPA case

 The police have accused NewsClick of taking funds from China in a “circuitous and camouflaged manner” to disrupt India’s sovereignty.

 The case was registered after The New York Times alleged in an August 5 report that the Indian news website had received money from American businessman Neville Roy Singham, who worked closely with the “Chinese government media machine” to spread its propaganda.
-The FIR describes Singham as an active member of the propaganda department of the Communist Party of China.
+The first information report describes Singham as an active member of the propaganda department of the Communist Party of China.

 On October 6, NewsClick said that the “absurd nature” of the allegations shows that the proceedings are nothing but an attempt to muzzle the free press.